Mountains are for climbing.

 And the only way we do this is through conflict, by coming up (and sometimes hard) against our tendency towards comfort.
 Though painful at times, this struggle is not the obstacle.
 In fact, it’s the conflict that will actually help us clear what IS in our way by first, bringing it into our consciousness and then, by forcing us to deal with it.

-Kind of like the way Ganesha works.
-Most of us know him as the removal of obstacles but don’t actually realize, he’s also the one who places them there to begin with.
+Most of us know Ganesha as the removal of obstacles but did you know, he’s also the one who places them there to begin with?

 Yet by having a practice where every asana is of equal importance – where a forward fold is as important as a backbend or a headstand, regardless of our own personal inclinations – conflict arises only as often as desire.
-Though, as John Scott explained in a recent interview –
+Or as John Scott explains –

 In doing all the asana and through all the asana, we may actually come to that stage where preferences cease to harass us.